Maceris/Hemera/docs/formatting.md

 ## Lists

-Commas at the ends of lists in curly braces like structs, enums, unions, matches, etc. are optional.
+Commas at the ends of lists (below) are optional.
 They can be there, or they could be left off.

+* structs
+* enums
+* unions
+* match expressions
+* struct literals that specify fields by name

+This is to enable definitions of things to be reordered or modified without having to fiddle with adding or removing commas.

 # File Structure